AOC unloads on Trump after he tells progressive congresswomen to 'go back' to home countries

 "Keep Her Name Out Of Your Mouth," it said with interspersed emojis of clapping hands.

-Several top Democrats, including Pelosi deputy chief of staff Drew Hammill, retweeted the post.
+Several top Democrats, including Pelosi's deputy chief of staff, Drew Hammill, retweeted the post.

 The spat delighted conservatives, who expressed their glee at the eruption of blue-on-blue infighting.
 Chakrabarti, meanwhile, fired back and accused the caucus account of taking his tweet out of the context of a conversation where someone else brought up Davids.

-Fox News' Adam Shaw and Nick Givas contributed to this report.
+Fox News' Chad Pergram, Adam Shaw and Nick Givas contributed to this report.